 In Extract 24 the official artefact of membership ('Croatian passport') is seen as coinciding with the subjective sense of belonging, intensified by the adverb 'actually':

-(.) then you know (.) that you're actually Croatian (.) you feel Croatian too in the drawer you're a normal fellow citizen again (.) actually
+- (.) then you know (.) that you're actually Croatian (.) you feel Croatian too - (.) in my own case actually (.) and uh as soon as you put the passport back in the drawer you're a normal fellow citizen again (.) actually